MUCollective/multiverse/README.md

 a keyboard shortcut to declare a multiverse code block inside a RMarkdown document.
 This can be done through the following steps:

--   Tools &gt; AddIns &gt; Browse AddIns… &gt; Keyboard Shortcuts
+-   Tools &gt; Addins &gt; Browse Addins… &gt; Keyboard Shortcuts
 -   Next, in the filter input field, type *multiverse*.
 You will see one result with “Insert multiverse code chunk” as the name.
 -   Click on the Shortcut field and press Cmd+Option+M (on Mac OS) or